mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

    where :literal:`EndX` is the maximum X value specified via :literal:`Params` or calculated from the right-hand-side workspace) multiplied by the scale factor.
    Dx values will not be present in the output workspace.
-#.
-The special values are put back in the output workspace.
-Note that if both the left-hand-side
-   workspace and the right-hand-side workspace happen to have a different special value in the same bin, this bin will be set to infinite in the output workspace.

 Below is a flowchart illustrating the steps in the algorithm (it assumes :literal:`ScaleRHSWorkspace` is true).
 Figure on the left corresponds